TimBTaylor/expense-tracker-app/README.md

 ```
 npm intall
 ```
-* once it is finished intalling run the following command
+* once it is finished installing run the following command
 ```
 npm run start
 ```